 The UK Employment Law course is designed to provide learners with an in-depth understanding of the basics of employment law.
 During this course, you will learn the role of an employment lawyer and the rights of both employees and employers.
-It covers the different types of employment contracts, the legal recruitment process and the employee handbook in detail.
+Additionally, it covers the different types of employment contracts, the legal recruitment process and the employee handbook in detail.

 UK employment law refers to the relationship between employer and employee and involves many different areas, from sick pay to wage rights.
-In this comprehensive training course, you will explore the legal responsibilities of both employers and employers in various situations, as well as what should be included in every organisation’s employee handbook.
+In this comprehensive training course, you will explore the legal responsibilities of both employers and employees in various situations, as well as what should be included in every organisation’s employee handbook.

-Through case studies and practical exercises, you will gain an insight into key topics such as how to handle discrimination in the workplace, disciplinary procedures, and data protection principles.
+Above all, case studies and practical exercises will give you an insight into key topics such as how to handle discrimination in the workplace, disciplinary procedures, and data protection principles.
 Enrol the course today to build a deep understanding of the UK Employment Law and earn a Free CPD accredited certificate after the course.

 This comprehensive training course is suitable for aspiring professionals looking to fast track their career in the UK employment law sector, as well as existing professionals who are new to the field and wish to update their existing skills and knowledge.
 Professions in this field include: